jjute/jute/README.md

 ---

 Jute is a *Gradle-based* integration framework for all JJute modules.
 It provides effective build automation, easier maintenance, dependency management and advanced features such as code coverage.
-All JJute modules are able to act as standalone Git submodules but benefit greatly from being developed under this framework.
+All JJute modules are able to act as standalone projects but benefit greatly from being developed under this framework.
 It was primarily designed to work with Java libraries, however it works with standard Java projects as well.

 ## Motivation

 Working with Gradle is very rewarding but not always straightforward and easy as we would like it to be.
 Getting the most benefit out of this system requires plenty of conditional configurations.
 These configurations are then best shared between related projects that are not necessarily in the same directory hierarchy.

-Since Jute modules are designed as Git submodules and reside in separate remote repositories so they can be developed as standalone projects I needed a way to manage their interdependencies and share common configurations.
+Since Jute modules reside in separate remote repositories so they can be developed as standalone projects I needed a way to manage their interdependencies and share common configurations.
 This is what this framework was designed to do.
 It sets up the required development environment and integrates all designated modules into a single project with shared configurations on demand.

 ## Features